Priscillastha/PRISCILLASTHA/README.md

 </p>

 ## 🎓 About Me
-I'm graduating in August 2025 with a Master’s in Business Analytics.
+Graduated in August 2025 with a Master’s in Business Analytics.
 I’m passionate about turning data into actionable insights and solving real-world problems using analytics, machine learning, and visualization.

 ## 💼 Skills
 - Data Analysis & Visualization: Python, Power BI, Tableau